 Thanks to generous donations from a fall crowdsourcing campaign, FTP Farms has just brought on-board two lovely and sweet Pineywoods steers!
-Our plan is to train them as working cattle: oxen.
-While it is a slow process, by 2022, Moses and Aaron should be full-fledged workers on the farm!
-We will continue to stay away from deep plowing, opting to use grazing and chicken flocks to turn over cover crops, but the team will be able to aid us greatly in weed cultivation, pulling carts and animal shelters, logging, and planting!
+Slim is currently training them as oxen and by the end of the 2021 season the team will be able to aid us greatly in weed cultivation, pulling carts and animal shelters, logging, and planting!

 Moses & Aaron